freeCodeCamp/i18n-curriculum/curriculum/challenges/german/05-back-end-development-and-apis/basic-node-and-express/meet-the-node-console.md

 Working on these challenges will involve you writing your code using one of the following methods:

 - Clone <a href="https://github.com/freeCodeCamp/boilerplate-express/" target="_blank" rel="noopener noreferrer nofollow">this GitHub repo</a> and complete these challenges locally.
-- Verwende <a href="https://gitpod.io/?autostart=true#https://github.com/freeCodeCamp/boilerplate-express/" target="_blank" rel="noopener noreferrer nofollow">our Gitpod starter project</a> um diese Challenge abzuschließen.
+- Use <a href="https://gitpod.io/?autostart=true#https://github.com/freeCodeCamp/boilerplate-express/" target="_blank" rel="noopener noreferrer nofollow">our Gitpod starter project</a> to complete these challenges.
+Learn <a href="https://forum.freecodecamp.org/t/how-to-use-gitpod-in-the-curriculum/668669#how-can-i-share-my-workspace-to-get-help-8" target="_blank" rel="noopener noreferrer nofollow">how to share your Gitpod workspace to get help</a>.
 - Benutze einen Website-Builder deiner Wahl, um das Projekt abzuschließen.
 Achte darauf, alle Dateien von unserem GitHub-Repo zu integrieren.

 During the development process, it is important to be able to check what’s going on in your code.